Russia Registers 14 Ceasefire Violations In Syria Over Past 24 Hours - Russian Military - UrduPoint

 Russia Registers 14 Ceasefire Violations In Syria Over Past 24 Hours - Russian Military

-"Over the last 24 hours, the Russian party of the Russia-Turkey Commission on violations of the Joint Agreement has registered 14 cases of firing in the provinces of Latakia - 9, Hama - 4, Aleppo - 1.
-The Turkish side has registered 7 cases of ceasefire violations in the provinces of Aleppo - 1, Hama - 4, Idlib - 2," the center said.
+"Over the last 24 hours, the Russian party of the Russia-Turkey Commission on violations of the Joint Agreement has registered 14 cases of firing in the provinces of Latakia - 11, Hama - 3.
+The Turkish side has registered eight cases of ceasefire violations in the province Hama," the center said.

 Russia, Turkey and Iran are the guarantors of the ceasefire in the conflict-ravaged Syria.
 Russia carries out humanitarian operations across the country on a regular basis and helps Damascus in providing safe passage for the return of Syrian refugees.